Personal Tutoring Statement - Staff Supplement

 The School aims to keep the maximum number number of tutees taken on by a Personal Tutor to around 25.

-The School of Informatics has about 30 academic staff acting as Personal Tutors.
+The School of Informatics has 40-45 academic staff acting as Personal Tutors.
 Occasionally, student on joint degrees with another School have a Personal Tutor in that School.

 Preparing for meetingsWhen you know the time a meeting has been scheduled for, you are encouraged to note it on the student's MyEd record using the Record a future meeting facility.
 This helps the Senior Tutor, the Informatics Student Support Team and the College track that progress is being made.
 It is particularly worthwhile when the meeting cannot be scheduled until later in the normal meeting period.

-At Semester 1 meetings, the Personal Tutor confirms attendance of their tutees on the EUCLID system.
+At Semester 1 meetings with undergraduates, the Personal Tutor confirms attendance on the EUCLID system.
 This confirmation of attendance is part of the Matriculation process and is indicating to the University that the student is ready to continue with their studies.
 Attendance of a student must only be confirmed once the Personal Tutor has physically met with the student.
 If a student is referred to the Senior Tutor because of progression issues, attendance must not be confirmed until the Senior Tutor has indicated that the student has permission to continue.

 Record keeping during and after meetings

 It is essential that a record is kept of each meeting, including notes of any agreements and recommendations made.
-In some cases, the comments added online in MyEd by the Personal Tutor will be sufficient, in others the Personal Tutor also will want to keep separate records, especially when the comments are of a sensitive nature.
+In some cases, the comments added online in the EUCLID Meetings/Notes section by the Personal Tutor will be sufficient, in others the Personal Tutor also will want to keep separate records, especially when the comments are of a sensitive nature.
+At least one meeting per semester should also be recorded in the "Engagement" tab in EUCLID, this is particularly important for Tier 4 sponsored students.

 The Personal Tutor should keep meeting notes added to a student's MyEd record brief, letting tutees fill in details.
 However, when a critical point is being made, the Personal Tutor should consider adding further information to ensure the point is clearly explained and on the record.